QuarkNerd/blog/tbarclay/_posts/2015-09-18-meteor-scroll.md

 Now, I don't know much about product marketing, but I do know that if you have a new product, you have to create its name by making up a word and then removing some vowels.
 So I'll make a page to market my new product/service/event/solution, Spluxr.

-You can find the source of this project on [GitHub](https://github.com/timbarclay/jump-scroll-site) and a working demo at [jumpscroll.meteor.com](http://jumpscroll.meteor.com/).
+You can find the source of this project on [GitHub](https://github.com/timbarclay/jump-scroll-site).

 <img src='{{ site.github.url }}/tbarclay/assets/meteor/title.png' title="Spluxr" alt="Spluxr title screen" />